Convert Gallons per hour to Cubic meters per second

 When do you need to convert between Gallons per hour and Cubic meters per second?

-The SI unit of volumetric flow rate — the volume of fluid passing a given point per unit time.
+The SI unit of volumetric flow rate (ISO 80000-4 §4-30) — the volume of fluid passing a fixed cross-section per unit time.
 Gallon per hour and Cubic meter per second are both volumetric flow units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.